 A leaker claims that the Huawei Mate 50 will land in early 2022, packing a top-end Snapdragon 898 chipset.

 - What is it?
 The phablet successor to the Huawei Mate 40

 - When is it out?
-Probably September or October, if at all
+Possibly early 2022 - if ever

 - How much will it cost?
 Unclear but a lot